gainskills/Kex-Zh-Blog/content/post/2019-01-25-post-img-mgmt-hugo.md

 ### Before start

-All images will be compressed before I upload them for post.
-There are many tools could do this, such as [tinypng](https://tinypng.com/), [UPNG](http://upng.photopea.com/).
+All images will be compressed before I upload them for the post.
+Many tools that could do this, such as [tinypng](https://tinypng.com/), [UPNG](http://upng.photopea.com/).
 My choice is Tinypng because it supports variety formats and its [API](https://tinypng.com/developers/reference#{tpath(%22/developers%22)}).

 {{< imgproc imgPath="2019/01/01-opt.png" alt="img compression (20M to 5.1M)" max-height="400" >}}